 Dajare is a kind of comic Japanese wordplay, which can be best compared to Western puns.
 It relies on similarities in the pronunciation of words in a short sentence to create a joke.

-There are a great number of famous dajare that should be known by every child in Japan.
+There are a great number of famous dajare in Japan.
 Such kind of classic dajare, however, might not necessarily guarantee laughs.
-Dajare in general are often referred to as oyaji gyagu (“Old person’s jokes”).
+Dajare, in general, are often referred to as “oyaji gyagu” which means “old man’s jokes.”

 Meaning: What does a panda eat?
 Bread.

 What better place for a first date is there than the zoo?
 And if it doesn’t go well, this dajare will definitely change the mood.

 Who wouldn’t go on another date with you after that great panda joke?
 With this dajare up your sleeve, the place for the second date is a no-brainer: feed the swans at the lake.

 Meaning: The tiger is shaking.
 Why?
 Because he’s in trouble!

 In case you missed the panda cage at the zoo.